 Tracking may be performed using matrices (of selectable order), canonical kick elements, numerically integrated elements, or any combination thereof.
 For most elements, second-order matrices are available; matrix concatenation can be done to any order up to third.
 Canonical kick elements are available for bending magnets, quadrupoles, sextupoles, and higher-order multipoles; all of these elements also support optional classical synchrotron radiation losses.
 Among the numerically integrated elements available are extended-fringe-field bending magnets and traveling-wave accelerators.
 A number of hybrid elements exist that have first-order transport with exact time dependence, e.g., RF cavities.
 Some of the more unusual elements available are third-order alpha-magnets[5,4], time-dependent kicker magnets, voltage-ramped RF cavities, beam scrapers, and beam-analysis ``screens.''

-Several elements support simulation of collective effects, such as short-range wakefields, resonator impedances, intra-beam scattering, coherent synchrotron radiation, and the longitudinal space charge impedance.
+Several elements support simulation of collective effects, such as short- and long-range wakefields, resonator impedances, intra-beam scattering, coherent synchrotron radiation, and the longitudinal space charge impedance.

 A wide variety of output is available from tracking, including centroid and sigma-matrix output along the accelerator, phase space output at arbitrary locations, turn-by-turn moments at arbitrary locations, histograms of particle coordinates, coordinates of lost particles, and initial coordinates of transmitted particles.
 In addition to tracking internally generated particle distributions, elegant can track distributions stored in external files, which can either be generated by other programs or by previous elegant runs.
 Because elegant uses SDDS format for reading in and writing out particle coordinates, it is relatively easy to interface elegant to other programs using files that can also be used with SDDS to do post-processing for the programs.